David De La Torre

 David joined Astig Planning, LLC as a Community Organizing Planner in 2019.
 He believes that communities are resilient and that an effective planning process is one where their voices are centered and efforts enhanced.
 That is the perspective he is bringing as a co-lead in the Coralville Flood Resilience Action Plan (FRAP) and other planning projects.

 David has a background in social justice and expertise in organizing.
 He was the field organizer for the Julián Castro presidential campaign in Iowa City.
 David has also supported a number of local political, housing, food access, and labor campaigns and worked with organizations in these areas as a community volunteer.
 As an intern, he assisted workers obtain justice in wage theft cases at the Center for Worker Justice of Eastern Iowa.

 In addition to his formal training in History, David has cultivated an ethos of community engagement from working with people in both urban and rural settings.
-In 2018, he integrated these values into designing and teaching a course at the University of Iowa where he advised college students in history research while engaging communities.
+In 2018, he integrated these values into designing and teaching a course at the University of Iowa where he advised undergraduate students in history research while engaging communities.
 He has taught art and physical education at an elementary school in a small rural town in Nicaragua and held socratic seminars and after school programs at a high school in Philadelphia.